Archdiocese of Amalfi-Cava de' Tirreni: Archdiocese

-In 1206, it gained territory from the suppressed Roman Catholic Diocese of Nuceria.
+In 1206, it gained territory from the suppressed diocese of Nocera de' Pagani.
 And after the completion, also in 1206, of the Cathedral of St. Andrew (Duomo), the relics of the Apostle of that name, who was the patron saint of Amalfi, were taken from Constantinople and brought there by Cardinal Pietro of Capua, an Amalfitan who took part in the sack of Constantinople during the Fourth Crusade.